 That’s right.
 Look around you.
 There are ducks, rabbits, squirrels and eagles, and they all want to contribute to the mission of your company.
 But chances are you currently have some ducks doing the running and some rabbits doing the swimming.
 How’s that working for you?
 Are you frustrated?
 Are they?

 Wouldn’t it be so much easier if they looked like ducks, rabbits, squirrels and eagles?
 Then you could see their differences right there in front of your face, and you would know how to structure your team.
 This is what Talent Insights and the Talent Insights Blog is designed to do—to show you how each of your team members is uniquely wired.
 It starts with Myers-Briggs.

 Knowing someone’s personality type or even just their temperament can go a long way in understanding:

 - What they tend to be focused on and skilled at accomplishing

 - Where conflict is likely to come from and how it can be resolved

 - Which issue is their hill to die on, or take you out over, and a whole lot more!

-This Myers-Briggs Type Indicator cheat sheet is great for helping a manager keep track of the types he or she might have on the team.
+This temperaments cheat sheet is great for helping a manager keep track of the types he or she might have on the team.
 Keep this in front of you as you are delegating projects or restructuring the team for maximum impact.
 Share it with your whole team to improve communication and teamwork across the board.
 Help your team members understand each other!